C-7 Home Page

 3. By 1977 another West Coast company introduced telescopes made off shore including their own 6"f8 Model 591 Newtonian Reflector with a motorized German Equatorial Mount.
-And later they hired employees with good Newtonian telescope making experience from another recently failed venture and began to produce telescopes that at first resembled the Criterion reflecting models, their first were the Meade 6"f8 Model 628 and 8"f6 Model 826.
+And later they hired employees with good Newtonian telescope making experience from another recently failed venture and began to produce telescopes that at first resembled the Criterion reflecting models, their first were the Meade 6 inch f/8 Model 628 and 8 inch f/6 Model 826.
 The Meade Model 826 is such a fine Newtonian that Company Seven keeps one of these too in our museum collection alongside our RV-6.
 But soon after Meade Instruments went into the business of making these telescopes they improved upon them rapidly.
 And they employed techniques and business acumen that provided these telescopes were priced competitively with the Criterion.

 By the Spring of 1977 the RV-6 prices had increased to $249.00.
-This seemed to be a fair price, but now it too was having to compete with Celestron's "C-5" 5 inch Catadioptric telescope.
+This seemed to be a fair price, but now it too was having to compete with Celestrons “C-5” 5 inch Catadioptric telescope.
 The bulk, weight and comparative complexity and higher maintenance of the Newtonian offset the price advantages for most observers, regardless of the fact that the RV-6 could show more sky, and show it better than any C-5.
-And as prices rose, the RV series lost its appeal to those who were astute.
+And as prices increased, the RV series lost its appeal among those who were astute.

-In 1980 Meade Instruments joined the SCT fray with their own 8 inch the Model 2080, and later a 4 inch Model 2040, and this put additional pressure on Criterion.
+In 1980 Meade Instruments joined the SCT fray with their own Model 2080 an 8 inch Catadioptric telescope, and later a 4 inch Model 2040, and this put additional pressure on Criterion.
 The Meade and Celestron telescopes could interchange a broader range of accessories than those of the Dynamax series, and Criterion never matched the output of these competitors for variety or quantity of accessories, and this too diminished the attractiveness of the Dynamax to the informed shopper.

 And the poor condition of the US economy particularly during the Carter presidency meant there was more and more competition for fewer sales.